BeauConstrictor/Ozpex-64/README.md

 ### Commands

-Commands are made up of 1 character, and spaces anywhere in the command are ignored so that you can use them for clarity, or leave them out if you need to work faster.
+Commands are made up of 1 character, and spaces anywhere in the command are ignored so that you can use them for clarity, or leave them out if you want to work faster.

 - read (`r`): typing an `r` followed by a 2 byte memory address (in hex) will output the value at that address in both hex and ASCII.